dwavesystems/dwave-ocean-sdk/docs/quantum_research/qpu_quantum_annealing_intro.rst

 that is an excellent match for the way that the |dwave_short| quantum computer solves problems; that is, by seeking low-energy states.

-You can see a variety of example problems in the |doc_cookbook|_ guide, in |dwave_short|'s
+You can see a variety of example problems in the :ref:`qpu_index_examples_beginner` and :ref:`qpu_index_examples_advanced` sections, in |dwave_short|'s
 `code examples repository <https://github.com/dwave-examples>`_ on GitHub, and the many user-developed early quantum applications on
 |dwave_short| systems shown on the |dwave_short|_ website.

 How Quantum Annealing Works in |dwave_short| QPUs